googleapis/google-cloud-java/docs/client_retries.md

     .setMaxAttempts(1)
     .build();
 ```
-Alternatively, this can be configured with
+Alternatively, this same behavior can be configured with
 ```java
 RetrySettings defaultNoRetrySettings =
     RetrySettings.newBuilder()